RMI78/Debian-Scripts/Gnome-BashBackground/README.md

 ## Requirements

-your system need to have a Gnome interface and the script will optionaly use the `cron` program to make background changing peristent
+your system need to have a Gnome interface and the script will optionaly use the `cron` program to make background changing persistent